bacardi55/bacardi55io/content/posts/2021/02/managing-my-blog-and-gemlog-with-hugo.md

 - (Optional: List gemlog entries on the blog somewhere so at least title would be visible to web visitors)

 Maybe everything I want to achieve is doable with hugo only, but I couldn't figure out…

+If you just want to look at the repo, there is a [github mirror here](https://github.com/bacardi55/bacardi55io).

 ## Generating the site and the capsule